sysops-notes/sysops-notes.github.io/sections/security_and_compliance.md

 ## AWS Artifact

-* not really a service
+* Not really a service
 * Portal that provides customers with on-demand access to AWS compliance documentation and AWS agreements
 * Artifact reports
 * Artifact agreements